flutter/website/src/docs/development/ios-14.md

 ## System font rendering

-If your iOS 14 app uses system fonts such as San Francisco (used by default by Cupertino widgets), text will not render correctly and will incorrectly be shown in a condensed letter spacing due to changes in iOS's font loading mechanism.
-This affects production apps on iOS 14.
+If your iOS 14 app uses system fonts such as San Francisco (used by default by Cupertino widgets), text will be incorrectly rendered in a condensed letter spacing due to changes in iOS's font loading mechanism.
+This affects debug and production apps on iOS 14.

-To ensure correct font renderer, you should build your production apps with Flutter 1.22 beta.
+To ensure correct font rendering, you should build your production apps with Flutter 1.22 beta.

 ## Debugging Flutter